IBM/automation-azure-infra-openshift/2-standard/1-aro/README.md

         "tenant":"<this is the TENANT_ID value>"
         ```

-    1. Give permissions to the service principal to create other service principals and the ARO cluster (refer [here](./sp-setup.md) for details)
+    2. Give permissions to the service principal to create other service principals and the ARO cluster (refer [here](./sp-setup.md) for details)

-5. Get your [OpenShift installer pull secret](https://console.redhat.com/openshift/install/pull-secret) and save it in `./pull-secret`.
-If a pull secret is not included, the ARO cluster will still be deployed, however, it will not have access to additional Red Hat features.

-6. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.
+5. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.

     ```shell
-    brew install docker colima
+    $ brew install docker colima
-    colima start
+    $ colima start
     ```

 ### Setup